jayolinares/k8s-test/README.md

 I've also use Helm chart for this assessment (easier to re-use in the future!)

 Dependencies:
-- AKS cluster, of course.
+- Kubernetes cluster, of course.
 - install helm and kubectl.

 Deployment instructions: